Last Updated on April 16, 2022 by Shaun Snapp

 A Court Found that Rimini Street Built its Business on Infringement and Misuse of Oracle Software?

-The court case between Oracle and Rimini Street has gone back and forth, but if this is as Oracle says, why is Rimini Street still supporting Oracle implementations?
+The court case between Oracle and Rimini Street has gone back and forth, but as Oracle says, why is Rimini Street still supporting Oracle implementations?
 Oracle places things that it prefers to be true in its licensing agreements, but that does not make it necessarily legal.
 The Oracle database license contains a clause that prevents the publication of benchmarking results.
 However, there is no reason why this would be legal.
 There seems no logical support for why a third party cannot support the software of any vendor.

 - Notice what Oracle does when they have no competition for their support?
 We end up with 90%+ margins.